 Canva is a great tool for creating your cover images for YouTube.
 You can quickly change colors and images to see which images will work best for your videos.

-Add descriptive descriptions for each of your videos on the network.
-You can have up to 1,000 characters in your YouTube description of each video.
+Include detailed descriptions for all your videos on the platform.
+You have the option to provide up to 1,000 characters in the YouTube description section for every video.

 The meta tags on videos are an important factor in helping videos show up in searches.
 This is one of the most overlooked parts of the network today.
 It is the video SEO for your videos.